 About Gary Little

-I am a realtor® and real estate agent in the offices of Royal LePage Sunshine Coast in Sechelt and Gibsons, British Columbia, Canada.
+I am a realtor® and real estate agent in the offices of Royal LePage Sussex in Sechelt, Gibsons, and Madeira Park, British Columbia, Canada.
 I am also a member of the Real Estate Board of Greater Vancouver.

 I was born in Vancouver and grew up on Vancouver Island before returning to Vancouver to earn three degrees from the University of British Columbia: B.Sc.
 (Mathematics & Chemistry), M.Sc.
 (Chemistry), and LL.B.
 (Law).

 I practised business law for several years in Vancouver, focusing on the emerging field of Computer Law.
 At the same time, I became an expert on the computers made by Apple, Inc. and eventually wrote 7 books about them which were distributed worldwide by major U.S. publishers.
 I also created several popular commercial computer programs.

 As a result of my diverse computer-related skills, I caught the attention of Silicon Valley firms in California.
 I was eventually persuaded to move to the San Francisco area where I worked as a senior software marketing manager at the worldwide headquarters of Apple for 10 years and then at Sun Microsystems for 6 years.
 I was also the Editor-in-Chief of a major computer magazine with a circulation of 200,000.